 I would recommend Influitive for those brands who require a more beginner approach to managing their communities, referrals, and rewards.
 The best part about Influitive is that it is a well-rounded application that will fit brands of any size and skill level, making it truly a comprehensive advocate marketing solution.

 Although Lithium offers a number of training tools and resources for beginners, we recommend Lithium for users who have a moderate level of experience using online community platforms.
 Upon initial setup, Lithium can be a bit overwhelming, and almost offers too much content.
 However, some users may not find this to be so, therefore, it is likely the better choice for more experienced users.

 Higher Logic is another great tool for beginner marketers who are just getting started with building their communities.
 Higher Logic offers a number of great features, particularly the “Browse” feature, which is perfect to get the hang of the software as well as get a quick snapshot of ongoing discussions and content.
+Higher Logic has also introduced some automation functionality into community management that provides some hope for a more robust solution in the years to come.
 However, if you are a stickler for highly creative designs, then Higher Logic may not be the right solution for you.
 Design aesthetics for Higher Logic definitely aren’t as pretty as some of the other applications I’ve looked at.